-[Stanza 1] the Narrow Way …Tophet flare … Judgement Day the poem opens by making an address to the Christian reader but in terms which emphasise what is negative and threatening in that tradition.
+[Stanza 1] the Narrow Way …Tophet flare … Judgement Day: The poem opens by making an address to the Christian reader but in terms that emphasise what is negative and threatening in that tradition.
 ‘Strait is the gate, and narrow is the way which leadeth unto life, and few there be that find it’, Matthew 7,14.

 [Stanza 2] This stanza appears to be in apposition to the phrase ‘Buddha at Kamakura’, extending and duplicating the syntax of the last line of stanza 1.
 Buddha is the Way and the Law, exemplary and so ‘Apart’ –apart too in his modelling of spiritual freedom.

-the Way, the Law the poem invites a direct comparison between Buddhism and Christianity.
+the Way, the Law: The poem invites a direct comparison between Buddhism and Christianity.
 To do this it contrasts The Way, or Eightfold Path, as defined by Gautama Buddha with the narrow way of Christianity.
 The term ‘Law’ is also involved in this comparison.
-St Paul used it at Romans 2.14 to denote the privileged knowledge made available to converts by Christianity.
+St Paul used it in Romans 2.14 to denote the privileged knowledge made available to converts by Christianity.
 ‘Law ‘is used in Buddhism too but in that system it is associated with the set of propositions about the nature of reality which are known as the Four Noble Truths.

 A Bodhisat is a being destined eventually to become a Buddha, the state of Gautama until he attained enlightenment.